carltheperson/advanced-js-objects/chapters/chapter-4.md

 It’s important to return `true` from this trap.
 Otherwise, the assignment will be considered failed and a `TypeError` will be thrown in strict mode.

 > ⚠️ Your [[Set]] trap won’t trigger if a property is defined with a descriptor.
-Although, it is possible to trap [[DefineOwnProperty]] which will trigger when properties are defined with descriptors.
+Although, it is possible to trap [[DefineOwnProperty]], which will trigger when properties are defined with descriptors.
 >

 #### receiver in [[Get]] and [[Set]] traps